 The acid in the vinegar reacts with the protein causing it to coagulate.

-This mixture will then form a solid, or gluey substance which will be almost impossible to remove easily.
+This mixture will then form a solid, or gluey substance that will be almost impossible to completely remove.

 7. Don't flush your iron with vinegar